airwallex/airwallex-payment-android/GUIDE.md

 1. [Before you start](#before-you-start)

 *Integration options*
-1. [Airwallex Native UI integration](#airwallex-native-ui-integration)You can choose to use this SDK with our prebuilt UI page, this is **recommended usage**.
+1. [Airwallex Native UI integration](#airwallex-native-ui-integration) You can choose to use this SDK with our prebuilt UI page, this is **recommended usage**.
-2. [Low-level API Integration](#low-level-api-integration)You can build your own custom UI and use our low-level APIs.
+2. [Low-level API Integration](#low-level-api-integration) You can build your own custom UI and use our low-level APIs.

 Our demo application is available open source on [Github](https://github.com/airwallex/airwallex-payment-android) and it will help you to better understand how to integrate Airwallex Android SDK in your Android App.